fdiebel/filter-tray-150mm/README.md

 150mm Filter Tray Adapters
 =============

 Filter tray adapters to allow use of common-sized filters in the non-standard 150mm filter trays on Konvas and Kinor cameras.
+They are designed to hold Tiffen glass filters, which are generally up to around 4mm in thickness.

 ![Image](https://github.com/fdiebel/filter-tray-150mm/blob/master/img/03.jpg)